vincss/mcsleepingserverstarter/README.md

 # mcsleepingserverstarter
 Put your minecraft server to rest, while SleepingServerStarter is watching !
 Save power, save the world !

+What it does :
+* Listen on the same port as your minecraft server.
+* When someone connects, exit and launch your minecraft server.
+* When server is stopping (by EmptyServerStopper by example), watch until someone reconnects.

 Based on :
 https://github.com/PrismarineJS/node-minecraft-protocol